gwu-libraries/orcid2vivo/README.md

 # orcid2vivo
-Proof of concept code for retrieving data from the ORCID API and crosswalking to VIVO-ISF.
+Tool for retrieving data from the ORCID API and crosswalking to VIVO-ISF.

 [![Build status](https://travis-ci.org/gwu-libraries/orcid2vivo.svg)]